wdahman/clarity/apps/website/components/sidenav/README.md

 ### Navigation Groups

-Naviagation groups provide a way to group similar or related links together.
+Navigation groups provide a way to group similar or related links together.
 When grouping links, do not make the heading a link.

 <doc-demo src="/demos/sidenav/nav-groups-ng.html" demo="/demos/sidenav/nav-groups-css.html" />